damballa/parkour/doc/namespaces.md

 results of a job writing to the dsink.
 This allows abstract specification of job-chains, where subsequent jobs consume as input the output of previous jobs.
 When called on a dsink, the `dseq` function will return this mirroring dseq.

+The `dsink/sink-for` function allows any `dsink` to be opened for writing locally.
+The same `mr/sink` function used in job task functions will write local collections to these local sinks, producing the same output as when running a job.
+This simplifies the creation of test fixtures, etc.

 Most of the remaining namespaces provide pre-built dseq and dsink implementations for common input and output formats: